 To receive Green Label Plus certification, carpet, adhesive and cushion products must undergo a rigorous testing process.
 Emissions are measured for a range of chemicals and testing is administered by an independent laboratory.
 All testing evaluates carpet against the 35 compounds listed on the California 01350 version 1.1, except for Caprolactam.
 Each product category also includes additional compounds for certification, six for carpet, two for carpet, and seven for adhesive.

 For acceptance into the GLP program, a product must pass a 14-day test of the full list of 35 compounds, along with its specific category compounds, and the total level of volatile organic compound (TVOC).

 Annual testing is required for continued compliance within the GLP program.
 Samples will be evaluated at 24 hours.
 If the sample does not meet the 24-hour criteria, the test may be extended to 14 days upon approval by the participant.
 Biennial testing is also required for continued certification under Green Label Plus.
 Done every second year after the initial test, a test sample is evaluated at 14 days for the full list of compounds and category-specific compounds.

 Green Label Plus Measures Up

 The Green Label Plus is an example of the Carpet and Rug Institute’s leadership in the best practices of environmental responsibility.
-American National Standard Institute (ANSI), the premier source for international standardization and conformity assessment, has accredited CRI for testing indoor air quality.
+ANSI-ASQ National Accreditation Board (ANAB), the premier source for international standardization and conformity assessment, has accredited CRI for testing indoor air quality.